therealestblade/Exercise-01b-Twine-Project/README.md

 # Exercise-01b-Twine-Project
 Exercise for MSCH-C220, 26 August 2021

+A demonstration of this exercise is available at [https://youtu.be/VVd_8dvao9E](https://youtu.be/VVd_8dvao9E).

 This exercise is an opportunity for you to create your first project in Twine, the open-source tool for creating non-linear interactive stories (interactive fiction).
 You should have installed [Twine 2.3.14](http://twinery.org/)  as part of your last exercise; if not, please do so now.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01b-Twine-Project.
 Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.
 Commit your changes.